-- 6.46 All stratified archaeological finds will be collected, except for modern (mid-20th century or later) finds from topsoil and subsoil contexts unless it is determined that they are of archaeological interest.
-All artefacts will be bagged and labelled by context. - 6.47 Removal, packaging, and labelling of finds will be undertaken in accordance with 'First Aid for Finds' and specific Historic England guidance as required.
+- 6.46 All stratified archaeological finds will be collected, except those from modern contexts (mid-20th century or later).
+Unstratified finds will be collected where they may be of archaeological interest.
+All collected finds will be bagged and labelled by context. - Removal, packaging, and labelling of finds will be undertaken in accordance with 'First Aid for Finds'24 and specific Historic England guidance as required.